-Sidelites, like backlite, are made of tempered glass, unlike the windshield, which is made of laminated glass.
-The advantage of tempered glass is that it is lighter, and contributes to reducing the weight of the vehicle and therefore its consumption.
-Tempered glass is 5 times more resistant than conventional glass and when it breaks, it is in small, non-sharp glass cubes.
+Sidelites, like backlites, are made of tempered glass, unlike the windshield, which is made of laminated glass.
+The advantage of tempered glass, it is lighter, and contributes to reducing the weight of the vehicle and therefore its consumption.
+Tempered glass is 5 times more resistant than conventional glass.
+In case of damage, it will break in small and, non-sharp glass cubes.

 Changing a sidelite : the sense of detail

 Glassdrive intervenes on the sidelites of all vehicles (all brands of car, including vintage cars, utility vehicles, camper vans...).

 The replacement of a sidelite requires the removal of the door trim to access the window winder.
 The operation lasts about 2 hours and ends with a meticulous cleaning of the interior of your vehicle in order to remove all the broken glass pieces, in the passenger compartment as well as in the interior of the door.
 Our fitters take special care of your vehicle as if it were their own.
 Can't come to our station?
 We can also come to your home or even to your workplace with one of our mobile units.

 Our priority: to secure your vehicle